ImperialCollegeLondon/unit_testing_Cpp/_episodes/l3_03_test_fixture.md

 3. **private**: This access specifier restricts the visibility of the test fixture class and its members only to the test fixture class itself.
 It can be useful if we want to encapsulate the test logic within the test fixture class and prevent external access or if we want to limit the scope of the test fixture.

-For our course, we will be usig the `public` access specifier.
-Once we have the test fixture class, we use the `TEST_F` macro avaialable in GoogleTest to write our tests instead of the `TEST` macro we have been using so far.
+For our course, we will be using the `public` access specifier.
+Once we have the test fixture class, we use the `TEST_F` macro available in GoogleTest to write our tests instead of the `TEST` macro we have been using so far.
 The general syntax is given below.

 ```cpp
 TEST_F(Your_test_fixture_class_name, Your_test_name) {
     // Test logic goes here
 }
 ```

 Since we now have all the basic tools to create our own test fixtures, let us rewrite the above tests by using a fixture.
 The code is present in this [2_employeetest.cpp](../code/Chapter3/2_employeetest.cpp).
 For reference, the tests are shown in the cell below.

 ```cpp